Homepage Denis Allard

 Multivariate space-time models [with M. Bourotte and E. Porcu]

 Multivariate space-time data are increasingly recorded in various scientific disciplines.
 When analyzing these data, one of the key issue is to describe the multivariate space-time dependencies.
 In a Gaussian framework, this necessitates to propose relevant models for multivariate space-time covariance functions, mathematically described as matrix-valued covariance functions for which non-negative definiteness must be ensured.
 A new flexible parametric class of cross-covariance functions for multivariate space-time Gaussian random fields has been proposed where space-time components belong to the (univariate) Gneiting class of space-time covariance functions, with Matern or Cauchy covariance functions in the spatial dimensions.
 In this class, the smoothness and the scale parameters can be different for each variable.
 Sufficient conditions are provided, ensuring that this model is a valid matrix-valued covariance functionfor multivariate space-time random fields.
 Through a simulation study, it is shown that the parameters of this model can be efficiently estimated using weighted pairwise likelihood, which belongs to class of composite likelihood methods.
 A preprint is available here.
+Publication in Spatial Statistics is here.

 The question of building useful and valid models of anisotropic variograms for spatial data that go beyond classical anisotropy models (geometric and zonal models of anisotropy) is rarely addressed.
 In Allard, Senoussi and Porcu (Math.
 Geosciences) it is shown that if the regularity parameter is a continuous function of the direction, it must necessarily be constant.
 Instead, the scale parameter can vary in a continuous or discontinuous fashion with the direction according to a directional mixture representation, which allows to build a very large class of anisotropy models.
 A turning band algorithm for the simulation of Gaussian anisotropic processes, obtained from the mixture representation, is also presented.

 A recurrent issue encountered in impact studies is to provide fast and realistic (in a distributional sense) simulations of atmospheric variables like temperatures, precipitation and winds at a few specific locations and at daily or hourly temporal scales.
 This stochastic inquiry leads to a large variety of so-called Stochastic Weather Generators (SWG) in the hydrological and weather literature.
+A concise and up-to-date review paper on Weather-states stochastic Weather Generators is available in Ailliot, Allard, Monbet and Naveau (2015).

 To simulate multivariate daily time series (minimum and maximum temperatures, global radiation, wind speed and precipitation intensity) at a single site, WACS-Gen, a Weather-state Approach with conditionally multivariate Closed Skew-normal distribution is proposed in Flecher, Naveau, Allard, Brisson (WRR, 2010).
 WACS-Gen is able to accurately reproduce the statistical properties of these five variables, including time dependence.
 It takes advantage of two elements.
 First, the classical wet and dry days dichotomy used in most past weather generators is generalized to multiple weather states using clustering techniques.
 The transitions among weather states are modeled by a first order Markov chain.
 Secondly, the vector of our five daily variables of interest is sampled, conditionally on these weather states, from a closed skew-normal distribution, thus allowing to handle non-symmetric behaviors.
 WACS-Gen is coded in R, and is available upon request by emailing me.